 Throughout the national curriculum pupils experience key learning linked to life in Britain.
-Opportunities to experience a range of cultures are built into multi-sensory learning experiences that are reinforced and supported for some pupils through discussion and debate.
+Pupils have opportunities through multi-sensory learning to experience a range of cultures.
+This learning is reinforced for some pupils through the opportunities for discussion and debate.

 The school vision

 ‘Nurture and Respect leading to Independence’ is built through the Trust vision ‘Together we Care, Learn and Succeed’.

 This reinforces the core British values of mutual respect and tolerance where the personalised experiences created for pupils allows us to challenge and support them in understanding the community, country and world in which they live.

 Our curriculum is offered to all pupils across the school.
 The focus of curriculum is offered in a way that supports the learning of pupils: